 In order to build sustainable, inclusive, and resilient organizations, and communities and an organizational culture where each employee, and volunteer feels valued, and supported, United Way of Pierce County is committed to:

 - Being an anti-racist organization

-- Developing, maintaining, and publicly post an organization position opposing all forms of racism (UWW requirement)
+- Developing, maintaining, and publicly post an organization position opposing all forms of racism and discrimination, including xenophobia and religious intolerance (UWW requirement)

 - Annually, providing racial equity training for all board members and staff (UWW requirement)

 - Continuing to use racial equity as one of the criteria in making community investments (UWW requirement)

 - Conducting an organizational assessment of all of our policies, practices, and programs to better reflect the values we hold of equity and justice.

 - Continuing to examine our role in advancing the end of racism, especially the systemic racism that continues to perpetuate inequities and discrimination.
 Promoting programming that promotes equity, advances opportunity and heals the trauma of racism, discrimination, xenophobia, and religious intolerance.

 - Centering our work on those with lived experience of all forms of racism, ensure that their voices are heard and take action to address systems that create barriers and have a history of structural and institutional racism.

 - Working in partnership with others, build community and political will that ultimately drives systems transformation across sectors and ensures that those with lived experiences are centered in the design of policies and practices.